wa1tnr/c4a-lcl-a/README.md

-# c4a: a Forth system for Arduino, inspired by ColorForth and Tachyon
+# c4a: a Forth system for Arduino and PCs, inspired by ColorForth and Tachyon

 ## ColorForth's influence on C4A
 C4A supports control characters in the whitespace that change the state.<br/>
 C4A has 4 states: INTERPRET, COMPILE, DEFINE, AND COMMENT,<br/>
 C4A also supports the standard state-change words.<br/>

-## Tachyon's influence on C4A
-In C4A, a program is a sequence of WORD-CODEs. <br/>
-A WORD-CODE is a 32-bit unsigned number (a DWORD). <br/>
-Primitives are assigned numbers sequentially from 0 to **BYE**. <br/>
-If a WORD-CODE is less than or equal to **BYE**, it is a primitive. <br/>
-If the top 3 bits are set, it is a 29-bit unsigned literal, 0-$1FFFFFFF. <br/>
-If it is between **BYE**, and $E0000000, it is the code address of a word to execute. <br/>

 | Ascii | Word  | State | Description|
 |:--    |:--    |:--    |:-- |